UK pension and tax tool

 What is the 60% trap?

 Between £100k and £125,140, your Personal Allowance is withdrawn at £1 for every £2 of income above £100k.
-Combined with 40% tax and 2% NI, the effective marginal rate hits ~62% ; making salary sacrifice exceptionally efficient at these incomes.
+Combined with 40% tax and 2% NI, the effective marginal rate is around 62%, which can make salary sacrifice unusually tax-efficient in this band.

-Up to a point.
-Salary sacrifice is highly efficient at higher tax bands, but money is locked until age 55 (57 from April 2028).
-If you might need access sooner, balance with ISA savings.
+Not necessarily.
+Salary sacrifice can be tax-efficient at higher tax bands, but money is locked until age 55 (57 from April 2028).
+If you might need access sooner, compare pension contributions with ISA or cash flexibility.

 Will salary sacrifice affect my mortgage application?

-Yes ; lenders look at your reduced gross salary.
-If you're applying soon, weigh the long-term efficiency against short-term borrowing capacity.
+Yes; lenders look at your reduced gross salary.
+If you're applying soon, compare the long-term efficiency with the short-term effect on borrowing capacity.

 Do all employers offer salary sacrifice?